Accounting Principles

 7. Guidance: Universally accepted accounting principles provide guidance to the accounting profession in preparing financial statements.

-8. Necessity: The necessity of universally accepted accounting principles is indispensable for preparing accurate financial statements of a business organization.
+8. Necessity: The necessity of universally accepted accounting principle is indispensable for preparing accurate financial statements of a business organization.

 9. Foundation: Accounting principles are accepted at all levels through professional practices of accountants, state laws, and court rulings.

-10. Scope and Extent: Accounting principles encompass rules, methods, concepts, axioms, and guidelines, making their scope extensive.
+10. Scope and Extent: Accounting principle encompass rules, methods, concepts, axioms, and guidelines, making their scope extensive.

 Importance of Accounting Principles